yufengg/speaking/README.md

 ## Setting up your data pipeline for machine learning on GCP
 In an ever expanding world of data, there's more and more ways to mess up the data environment.
 From data leaking across orgs to missing or bottlenecked datasets, I'll help you work through the right customized solution for your setup.

+# About this page
+The table of contents was generated using [ekalinin's github-markdown-toc](https://github.com/ekalinin/github-markdown-toc).